 As a society, we tend to idealize the holidays, expecting things to go perfectly, when in fact, things usually don’t.
 I always say it’s best not to have expectations; when the expectations are there, it’s very unlikely that the reality will meet the standards of our fantasy, leading to disappointment.
 On the other hand, not having expectations can lead to many surprises, hopefully, some wonderful ones.

-One of the big factors that may be inducing stress and depression is the economical one.
+One of the big factors that may be inducing stress and depression is the economic one.
 Unfortunately, people are expected to spend incredible amounts to create the perfect holiday for their loved ones, but this isn’t always financially accessible to us.
-We may feel disillusioned, frustrated or even upset with ourselves because again, we have not reached our expectations due to economical limitations.
+We may feel disillusioned, frustrated, or even upset with ourselves because again, we have not reached our expectations due to economical limitations.
 If we let go of these negative feelings and restraints, we can forget the commercial part of the holidays and remember that the essence of it is to share these moments with our loved ones.

 It might not always be easy to get along with our loved ones.
 Relating to family members could cause anxiety during the holidays.
 It’s best to declare an amnesty when it comes to family members for whom you’ve had past resentments.
 Let it all be for the well-being of your mind and health.